denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

-philosophers who would stand in support of what Antonia Majaca has called (after Walter Mignolo) "epistemic disobedience" and who need to be invited to this table.[^12] I speak up to say, along with Femke Snelting and Ted Byfield, that whatever is meant by "universal" access to knowledge must include a multiplicity of voices---not *the* universal but a tangled network of universalisms---international, planetary, intergalactic.
+philosophers who would stand in support of what Antonia Majaca has called (after Walter Mignolo) "epistemic disobedience" and who need to be invited to this table.[^12] I speak up to say, along with Femke Snelting and Ted Byfield, that whatever is meant by the "universal" in access to knowledge must include a multiplicity of voices---not *the* universal but a tangled network of universalisms---international, planetary, intergalactic.

 [^1]: <http://sci-hub.io/>